 9. Find a Mindfulness Practice

-When things get hectic, it’s hard to stay present in each precious moment.
+When times are uncertain, it’s hard to stay present in each precious moment.
 Mindfulness practices like meditation help us slow down and reconnect to the peace at the center of here and now.
 Committing to a regular practice also returns some significant health benefits, which include relaxation, restful sleep, and better immune function to help us better cope with this pandemic.

-As if this wasn’t enough reason to get on board, mindfulness practice can also impact the structure and function of the brain long after this crisis passes, increasing gray matter in areas associated with memory, learning, compassion, introspection, and self-awareness—while reducing brain regions associated with worry and fear.31,32 It can even increase the overall number of folds in our brains, while slowing down the natural shrinkage of gray matter as we age.33
+As if this wasn’t enough reason to get on board, mindfulness practice can also impact the structure and function of the brain long after this crisis passes, increasing gray matter in areas associated with memory, learning, compassion, introspection, and self-awareness—while reducing brain regions associated with worry and fear.30,31 It can even increase the overall number of folds in our brains, while slowing down the natural shrinkage of gray matter as we age.32

 Getting back to the gut (where health begins), because meditation so effectively takes you out of a stressful, gut damaging “fight or flight” response, your microbial good guys are put in a better position to keep you feeling healthy and happy.